mockingbot/react-native-zip-archive/README.md

 In order to comply with the new privacy policy of the App Store on iOS, you need to upgrade react-native-zip-archive to version 7.0.0, which requires the deployment target to be iOS 15.5 or later.

+## For Expo Users

+The only way to make this work with Expo is to create a [dev build](https://docs.expo.dev/workflow/overview/#development-builds), the expo go is not supported.

 ## Compatibility

 | react-native version | react-native-zip-archive version |